-- In line with the Employment Equity Act, the committee monitored the group's development in employment practices locally and internationally and monitored progress against transformation targets and the group's employment equity plan, a summary of such plan can be found on pages 70 to 71 in the stakeholder relations report.
-Bell Equipment has participated successfully in the YES Programme for 5 years.
-During 2022, it was decided to host the candidates in house at Bell once again rather than be a sponsor and have the candidates hosted by external companies.
-This gave Bell the opportunity to monitor the candidates and identify potential full time employees, trained with the skills required within Bell, that can be absorbed into the company on completion of the 12 month programme. - The committee received assurance that the group is committed to promoting equal opportunities and fair employment practices, globally, across all its businesses, observing the principles advocated by the International Labour Organisation Protocol on decent work conditions.

-The group recognises its most valuable asset is its human capital.
-A great deal of time and money is invested in the recruitment, training and development of employees and as such every effort is made to retain its current scarce and critical skills, and to recruit new talent with already developed scarce and critical skills.
-Bell is a significant trainer and supplier of artisans for the earthmoving industry in southern Africa.
-Further plans were considered to ensure that the group invested, developed, upskilled and retained its human capital from a global perspective.
+- In line with the Employment Equity Act, the committee monitored the group's development in employment practices locally and internationally and monitored progress against transformation targets and the group's employment equity plan, a summary of such plan can be found in the sustainability report on page 44. - Bell has participated successfully in the YES programme for 6 years and continued to enjoy the benefits of hosting the candidates inhouse, giving Bell the opportunity to monitor the candidates and identify potential full time employees, trained with the skills required within Bell, that can be absorbed into the company on completion of the twelve month programme and thereby improve the absorption statistics. - A greater emphasis by the group in its reporting to the committee of the global view of the group's international operations, specifically from an employee and trade union perspective was provided and assurance was received that the group remains committed to promoting equal opportunities and fair employment practices, globally, across all its businesses, and observing the principles advocated by the International Labour Organisation Protocol on decent work conditions. - A great deal of time and money continues to be invested in the recruitment, training and development of employees and as such every effort is made to retain its current scarce and critical skills, and to recruit new talent with already developed scarce and critical skills.
+Bell is a significant trainer and supplier of artisans for the earthmoving industry in southern Africa. - Further plans are being considered to ensure that the group invested, developed, upskilled and retained its human capital from a global perspective, including in service training that takes place in Germany.